 12 Beaver (1968)

-In this chapter, we cover Beaver (1968), the second winner of the Seminal Contributions to Accounting Literature Award.
-Beaver (1968) followed Ball and Brown (1968) and examines whether investors appear to react to earnings announcements.
+In this chapter, we cover Beaver (1968), the second winner of the Seminal Contributions to Accounting Literature Award.1 Beaver (1968) followed Ball and Brown (1968) and examines whether investors appear to react to earnings announcements.

 Beaver (1968) uses two approaches to measure investor reaction.
 The first approach measures market reaction using trading volume and the second uses the squared return residuals, where return residuals are the difference between observed returns and fitted returns using a market model (1968, p.
 78).

-In this chapter, we start with a close study of Beaver (1968) itself before introducing Bamber et al. (2000), wich provides a critique of Beaver (1968).
+In this chapter, we start with a close study of Beaver (1968) itself before introducing Bamber et al. (2000), which provides a critique of Beaver (1968).
 We then conduct a “replication” of Beaver (1968) using a more recent sample period and use that replication to think about Beaver (1968) and the issues raised by Bamber et al. (2000).

 Tip

 The code in this chapter uses the packages listed below.
 For instructions on how to set up your computer to use the code found in this book, see Section 1.2.
-Quarto templates for the exercises below are available at https://github.com/iangow/far_templates.
+Quarto templates for the exercises below are available on GitHub.

 library(dplyr)